-Gross technical provisions decreased by €784m from €7,236m in 2020 to €6,452m in 2021.
-Net technical provisions decreased by €4,652m from €6,877m in 2020 to €2,225m in 2021.
+Gross technical provisions decreased by €1,563m from €6,452m in 2021 to €4,889m in 2022.
+Net technical provisions decreased by €342m from €2,225m in 2021 to €1,883m in 2022.
 The change in net technical provisions is driven principally by the following:

-- Assumption changes reduced the net Technical Provisions by €167m, primarily due to demographic and expense assumption changes during 2021, including the turning off of dynamic policyholder behavior functionality in participating business in some branches. - The contract boundaries for the personal accident business in Italy, Spain, Portugal, and France were extended from 1 year to 5 years which resulted in a €166m reduction in net Technical Provisions. - The reinsurance agreement with MRB was extended to reinsure the entire UK Wealth Management business, which resulted in a €4.149m increase in the reinsurance relief. - New business, experience & market movements account for the remaining movements.
+- Assumption changes decreased the net technical provisions by €40m, primarily due to demographic and expense assumption changes during 2022. - New business, experience & market movements account for the remaining movements.
 This impact is due to "organic" changes in relation to new business, actual experience and market movements (e.g. interest rates, foreign exchange rates, inflation), and roll-forward of the technical provisions on the in-force business (release of cash flows and risk margin, unwind of discount rate).
-Much of this change on the gross technical provisions relates to the impact of the UK unit-linked portfolio, with this block of business now fully reinsured and in run off, and an increase in the GBP exchange rates and interest rates across both UK VAH and EIB portfolios.
-This was partially offset by positive market performance over the year increasing the value of some of the unit linked business outside of the UK VAH portfolio and a rise in inflation over the year.
+Much of this change on the gross technical provisions relates to the impact of the UK unit-linked portfolio, with this block of business now fully reinsured and in run off, and an increase in the GBP exchange rates and interest rates across both UK Variable Annuity Holdings (VAH) and EIB portfolios.
+This was partially offset by positive market performance over the year increasing the value of some of the unit linked business outside of the UK VAH portfolio and a rise in inflation over the year. - Reinsurance relief decreased by €1,221m due to the movements in the UK VAH portfolio described above which is fully reinsured.